Current Affairs-Topics

 Strategic Importance of Gaza

 The Gaza Strip, measuring about 41 km in length and 10 km in width along the Mediterranean Sea, is densely populated and strategically significant.
 It borders Israel to the north and east and Egypt to the southwest.
-The territory remains central to the Israel Hamas war, peace deal Gaza, and ongoing discussions around Middle East peace.
+The territory remains central to the Israel-Hamas war, the peace deal in Gaza, and ongoing discussions around Middle East peace.

 Current Humanitarian Situation